Introduction to MySQL BIT

 SELECT STUDENT_NAME, BIN(ATTENDANCE), CLASS FROM attendance;

-The BIN() function will display the binary values input as bit value literals in the binary format itself.
+The BIN() function will display the binary values input as bit value literals in the binary format.

 Output:

-We now get the attendance of each student as ‘1’ and ‘0 ‘, thus making it easier to identify the days when each of them were present or absent.
+We now get each student’s attendance as ‘1’ and ‘0 ‘, thus making it easier to identify the days when each of them was present or absent.
 But Anna’s attendance is having a slight issue here.
 She was absent on Monday and Tuesday.
 So that was marked as ‘0’ for both days.
 Since the bit value literal started with zeros, it omitted the preceding zeros while displaying the output.
-This can cause confusion as the data is available only for 3 days out of a total 5 days.
+This can confuse as the data is available only for three days out of 5 days.

-To avoid this situation, we can use the LPAD function along with the BIN function.
+To avoid this situation, we can use the LPAD and BIN functions.

 Query: